Forced marriage: Pakistan

 DIG Sindh Police Aftab Pathan had said on the occasion of a consultative workshop organized by FIA Sindh that in 2014, 1,261 cases of abduction of women for forced marriage were registered.
 Five accused were jailed while the case of 369 accused was pending.
 There were also 45 cases of abduction of children under the age of ten.
 There are reports of forced conversion of girls belonging to minorities in Pakistan and then forced marriages to a Muslim man.
-Forced marriages are the norm in Pakistan.
+The National Council of Churches in Pakistan (NCCP) stated that this practice applies to hundres of girls and lamented Government's inaction.

 However, Federal Shariat court had taken strict actions against forced marriages and pressurized provincial governments, after which Balochistan government drafted a bill "The Balochistan Child Marriages Prohibition Act, 2021".

 China

 Forced marriages have been documented between Chinese men and women from neighboring countries.
 These women, usually through false promises of work, are lured to China and forced to marry.

 Indonesia

 Some Indonesian tribes have traditions or local customs that may be considered a forced marriage.
 For instance, Sasak people who still adhere to old customs believe that if their daughter were going out with a man until late at night, then marriage must be carried out soon after.
 People in Sumba also practices bride kidnapping.

 However, in April 2022, Indonesian legislature passed Law No. 12 of 2022 on Sexual Violence Crimes.
 The law considers forced marriage a form of sexual violence and outlaw it, with offenders can be sentenced to a maximum imprisonment of 9 years and/or face a maximum fine of Rp200 million.
 Included as forms of forced marriage are child marriage, forcing rape victims to marry the rapists, and forcing people to marry in the name of local customs.